DIY Range Hood Repair Tips

 If your vent hood lights won’t come on, you probably just need to change the light bulbs.
 If that doesn’t work, check the light switch with your multimeter -- you may need a new switch.
 However, sometimes, it’s the control board that’s the problem.
 If that’s the case, you may need professional help to replace it.

 Your range hood is an important and necessary kitchen appliance, and you need to keep it in good working order.
 Clean the filter, fan blades, and fan motor regularly, and check the duct for blockages.
-With good maintenance, your range hood should last a long time, but when you finally need a new one, let AHS put you in touch with the right service professional to perform the replacement.
+With good maintenance, your range hood should last a long time.

 DIY tips are for informational purposes only.
 Please be sure to take the appropriate safety precautions and ensure your project complies with any applicable federal, state, or local laws and regulations.